Breeding waders on BBS sites

 There is an urgent need to improve our understanding of wader declines so that we can better conserve these threatened species.

-The additional Breeding Wader (BW) visits will follow the same basic methodology as standard BBS visits, with some important differences.
-Only wader species need to be recorded on the BW visit, and some extra information on wader behaviour and presence of young will be recorded.
-These differences are fully explained in the BW Field Instructions, below.
+This year we asked volunteers who recorded waders on their BBS sites to consider completing additional visit(s) between mid-June to mid-July, after their second ('Late') BBS visit, to collect valuable information on the breeding success of the waders they observed.
+These additional Breeding Wader (BW) visits followed the same basic methodology as standard BBS visits, with some important differences.
+Only wader species were recorded on the BW visit, and some extra information on wader behaviour and presence of young was recorded.

 How will these data be used?